deep-entertainment/safehouse/design/dialogs/brianna3.md

 > *BRIANNA*
 >
 > Me?
 Not well actually.
-We met the first time on this case.
+We met for the first time on this case.
 But I've read her file.

 > *MARJORIE*
 >